NYCPlanning/db-facilities-old/README.md

 ## Prerequisites

-1. Install PostGreSQL
+1. Install PostgreSQL
 2. Install Node.js
-3. Create a database in your PostGreSQL instance to use for this project
+3. Create a database in your PostgreSQL instance to use for this project
 4. Create an environment variable in your bash profile that provides your DATABASE_URL.
 This gets used in both the run_assembly.sh and run_processing.sh scripts.
     * `cd ~/.bash_profile`
     * Open .bash_profile in Sublime and add the following code:
     * `export DATABASE_URL=postgres://{User}:{Password}@{Host}:{Post}/{Database}`
     * Check that it was created successfully with `printenv`
+5. Plug in your database information in [dbconfig.js](https://github.com/NYCPlanning/facilities-db/blob/master/3_geoprocessing/geoclient/dbconfig.js)
 5. Generate an API ID and Key for Geoclient.
 [Directions here](https://developer.cityofnewyork.us/api/geoclient-api).
+Plug these values into the [apiCredentials.js](https://github.com/NYCPlanning/facilities-db/blob/master/3_geoprocessing/geoclient/apiCredentials.js)

 ## Updating and Maintaining the Database